upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 # Purpose
-`upper-db` provides a *common interface* to work with different data sources using *adapters* that wrap mature database drivers.
+`upper-db` provides a *common interface* to work with different data sources using *adapters* that wrap mature SQL and NoSQL database drivers.

 The main purpose of `db` is to abstract common database tasks (CRUD) and provide tools for [Go 1.8+][1] developers to perform complex queries when they